Drive a Dependable Campervan Hire in Grafton and Explore its Wonders

 View Campervan Rental Locations in Australia in a larger map

-Driving a rental vehicle to make you go to places need not be expensive.
-Most especially when you take advantage of our relocation deals where rental rates could go as low as one-dollar and sometimes even free of charge.
-Because you would also be helping car hire companies move a transport where it needs to be in.
-We warmly recommend this to people who only need to go from one place to another.
-Click here to see the latest list of vehicles that are ready for some moving.
+Driving a rental vehicle to need not be expensive, especially when you take advantage of our relocation deals where rental rates could go as low as one-dollar and sometimes even be free of charge.
+This is a great option for people who are interested in one-way journeys, as you will be returning vehicles to the camper rental depots where they are required.
+Click here to see the latest list of vehicles that are ready for moving.

 Christ Church Cathedral stands at the corner of Duke Street and Victoria Street, Grafton.
-The venue dates back 1884 and is famous for its beautiful architectural design, friendly atmosphere and its long history itself.
+The venue dates back 1884 and is famous for its beautiful architectural design, friendly atmosphere and its long history.
 It is open everyday to all from 07:00 a.m. to 05:30 p.m.
-Make sure to drop by the cathedral's interesting Christian Bookshop especially if you are in need of good book(s) to read.
-Call +61(0)2-6642-2844 for general enquiries.
+Make sure to drop by the cathedral's interesting Christian bookshop.

 Clock Tower Gallery is at Spring Street, South Grafton.
 It is located within the Clarence River Visitor Information Centre.
 The gallery is one of the finest places in the area to admire and buy locally made artworks.
 Some of the works that it features are woodworks, leather works, indigenous pottery and paintings of different styles.
-The venue is children friendly.
+The venue is child-friendly.
 It is open from 09:30 a.m. to 04:30 p.m. from Monday to Friday, and 09:00 a.m. to 12:00 p.m. every Saturdays.
-For more details, call the number +61(0)2-6642-3857.

 The Historic Tunnel at Old Glen Innes Road dates back the 1880s.
 It is an interesting short tunnel that was carved out of a rock.
 The site could be reached via taking the Old Glen Innes Road of Grafton.
 The tunnel features a number of graffiti that all dates back the 1880s.
 The graffiti were situated on the tunnel's ceiling and were all made via black paint.
 It is open all the time so we sure hope you won't miss it!